fred2bd/Mlbd_assignment/README.md

 - The user can share the image link with other applications available in the device.
 - The Application supports portrait and landscape Ui.
 - The application supports dark and light modes.
+- Pinch-to-zoom feature is implemented in this app so users can zoom in or out a full image.

 ## DefaultConfig
 - minSdk 24